ecwpz91/cloud-native-workshop-v2m1-guides/migrate-to-jboss-eap.md

 ---

-To begin we are fixing the issues under the Monolith application.
+To begin we are fixing the issues under the `monolith` application.
 Navigate to this folder in the project tree navigation pane to the left side, and edit the source files under there.

 Open the file `src/main/java/com/redhat/coolstore/utils/StartupListener.java`.
 Navigate the folder tree and double-click the source file to open it in the editing panel.